-To encompasses the employability use of microorganisms in the manufacture of food or industrial products.

-- The aim of the course is to give the students broad theoretical and practical skills in industrial microbiology. - This course covers the principles of various processes associated with the production and recovery of different bio-products derived from microorganisms. - The students will be able to discuss the role of microorganisms in industry, as well as to carry out experiments to produce microbial metabolites. - It will make the students to explore their practical skills in entrepreneurial activities. - It will deliver the large scale production of microbial products techniques in advanced level.
+- To encompasses the employability use of microorganisms in the manufacture of food or industrial products. - The aim of the course is to give the students broad theoretical and practical skills in industrial microbiology. - This course covers the principles of various processes associated with the production and recovery of different bio-products derived from microorganisms. - The students will be able to discuss the role of microorganisms in industry, as well as to carry out experiments to produce microbial metabolites. - It will make the students to explore their practical skills in entrepreneurial activities. - It will deliver the large scale production of microbial products techniques in advanced level.

-- Provides knowledge in the large scale production of industrial product, providing the trends to cater the needs of industry. - This will help the students to enhance their employment knowledge on microbiology based commercial products. - The aim of the course is to give the students broad theoretical and practical skills in industrial microbiology. - This course covers the principles of various processes associated with the production and recovery of different bio-products derived from microorganisms. - The students will be able to discuss the role of microorganisms in industry. - To carry out experiments to produce microbial metabolites.
+- 1. Provides knowledge in the large scale production of industrial product, providing the trends to cater the needs of industry. - 2.
+This will help the students to enhance their employment knowledge on microbiology based commercial products. - 3.
+The aim of the course is to give the students broad theoretical and practical skills in industrial microbiology. - 4.
+This course covers the principles of various processes associated with the production - 5.
+Students are able recover the different bio-products from microorganisms. - 6.
+The students will be able to discuss the role of microorganisms in industry, as well as to carry out experiments to produce microbial metabolites.